Economic Simulator

 The economic simulator equations

-The test is a Roentgen like, or MRI like.
-The parameters (a-inertia, b-productivity, c-printing, d-adaptation,) for each country were found through regressions.
-The exchange (e), the unemployment (u) and the interest rates (i) are multi-annual geometrical averages and the indexation parameter (f = 0.01) and velocity of circulation/elasticity parameter (g = 1) are arbitrary and constants.
-Analysis and study of the variables Output, Money and Pricing (O, M, P,) and invariables (a, b, c, d , e, f, g, u, i,) of each country show its position in the Economic space (ES), see the ES and Nest figures above.
+The test is Roentgen-like, or MRI-like.
+The parameters (a-inertia, b-productivity, c-printing, d-adaptation) for each country were found through regressions.
+The exchange (e), the unemployment (u) and the interest rates (i) are multi-annual geometrical averages, and the indexation parameter (f = 0.01) and velocity of circulation/elasticity parameter (g = 1) are arbitrary and constants.
+Analysis and study of the variables Output, Money and Pricing (O, M, P) and invariables (a, b, c, d , e, f, g, u, i) of each country show its position in the Economic Cosmos; see the above figures.

 Country \ Coefficients